MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --out data/
 ```

-The output is individual_hashes.tsv with two columns: INDIVIDUAL HASH
+The output is a TSV file (with two columns: INDIVIDUAL HASH): individual_hashes.tsv in data/.

 ## Model

 TBD

 # Results

+## Testing the pipeline

+We found 1399 haploblocks in chromosome 6.
+See [haploblock_boundaries_chr6.tsv](data/haploblock_boundaries_chr6.tsv) for these haploblock boundaries (high recombination rates defined as **rate > 10*average**).

+We generated haploblock phased sequences (format: sample_chr_region_start-end_hap0/1.fa) for all samples from the CBH, PUR and GBR populations for the following regions:
+- 10 random haploblocks of chr6
+- 5 random haploblocks of chr 6
+- haploblock overlapping with TNFa
+- haploblock overlapping with height genes (TODO ref)

++ haploblock phased sequences and haploblock hashes for TNFa for all populations

-## Exploring recombination maps
+## Exploring recombination maps (pre-hackathon)

 All code for exploring recombination maps is in [haploblock_breakpoints.ipynb](notebooks/haploblock_breakpoints.ipynb)